Préparer votre maison pour l’hiver

-Whether we like it or not, wintery weather is on its way.
+Whether we like it or not, we can expect winter weather to arrive.

 As temperatures start to drop, there are a few things you can do to help keep your house warm and dry, and reduce the risk of fire.